processone/docs.ejabberd.im/content/developer/ejabberd-api/admin-api.md

 Restore Mnesia database from a text dump file

 Restore immediately.
 This is not recommended for big databases, as it will consume much time, memory and processor.
-In that case it's preferable to use 'backup' and 'install_fallback'.
+In that case it's preferable to use [`install_fallback`](/developer/ejabberd-api/admin-api/#backup[backup] and http://./#install-fallback).

 __Arguments:__